Trust in Education Rotating Header Image

 After high school, Jack was drafted in the army and served two years in Germany.
 He went to the University of San Francisco on a basketball scholarship after a USF alum saw him play in Germany.
 He played one year at USF and then settled down to study philosophy.

-Jack spent two decades publishing books in Massachusetts, particularly books on solar, wind, photovoltaic, and organic gardening.
-The Solar Home Book, a New York Times bestseller, became a classic in the field and was translated into seven languages.
 In 1986 he founded Morning Sun Press in Lafayette, California where he continues to concentrate on renewable energy and the environment.
 In 1990 he published Cooking with the Sun: How to Build & Use Solar Cookers.
 He was hooked on solar cooking and has been designing and helping people around the world build and use solar cookers ever since.
 In 2011, he managed the construction of TIE’s “Hundred Solar Ovens for Afghanistan” project.
-He also supervised the manufacturing of 200 simple solar ovens that use the Mylar coffee bean bags from Peet’s Coffee as reflectors.
-The Afghans are learning how to attach the bags to the cookers.
-The cookers are all in Afghanistan.

 Jack is a hands-on guy with a passion for helping people.
 TIE offers him the perfect fit: he can direct the construction of solar ovens that will help people live a little healthier life.
-Jack loves dogs, solar picnics at wineries, (especially wineries with dogs), gardening and cooking, creating art out of junk, and of course, spending time with his family.

-Program Director
+In-Country Program Director

 Street Student Liaison and Program Director